Constitutional Law Courses

 Foreign Relations Law

 This course examines the constitutional and statutory doctrines that regulate the conduct of American foreign relations.
 Topics include the distribution of foreign relations powers between the three branches of the federal government, the status of international law in U.S. courts, the scope of the treaty power, the validity of executive agreements, the preemption of state foreign relations activities, the power to declare and conduct war, and the political question and other doctrines regulating judicial review in foreign relations cases.
-This class has a final exam.
-Participation may be considered in final grading.

 Previously: